Moisture Sensitivity Level Test (MSL Test)

 4. Baking/Moisture Absorption 8.
 Final Electrical Testing

-The moisture sensitivity levels differ most significantly in the aforementioned process based on component moisture absorption conditions, with levels ranging from Level 1 to Level 6.
+The primary difference in the aforementioned process lies in the moisture‑sensitivity conditions of the components, with ratings ranging from Level 1 to Level 6.

-Failure determination includes visual damage and cracking, electrical test failure, internal cracking, and delamination issues related to location and extent.
-Additionally, if the selected moisture absorption level fails after this test, a less stringent condition may be chosen for re-verification.
-The final rating must be clearly indicated on the component's outer packaging.
+Failure assessment encompasses visual damage and fracture, electrical test failures, internal cracking, and delamination—both in terms of location and extent.
+Additionally, if the selected moisture‑absorption grade fails this test, a less stringent condition may be chosen for re‑verification.
+The final rating must be clearly marked on the component’s outer packaging.

 Service Advantages

-★ After the MSL test, proceed directly to the SAT assessment—providing you with a one-stop solution.
+★ After MSL testing, proceed directly to SAT inspection, providing you with a one-stop solution.

 IPC/JEDEC J-STD-020